AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 array type, meaning that each of the 3 array components is 32 bits wide instead of 24.

 Why is it 32 bits?
-Because the alignment for Info is 2 (on this machine).
+Because the alignment for :ada:`Info` is 2 (on this machine).
 The record alignment is a multiple of the largest alignment of the enclosed components.
-The alignment for type Temperature (2), is larger than the alignment for type Identity (1), therefore the alignment for the whole record type is 2.
+The alignment for type :ada:`Temperature` (2), is larger than the alignment for type :ada:`Identity` (1), therefore the alignment for the whole record type is 2.
 We need to go from that number of storage elements to a number of bits for the size.

 Here's where it gets subtle.
 The alignment is in terms of storage elements.
-Each storage element is of a size in bits given by System.Storage_Unit.
-We've said that on our hypothetical machine Storage_Unit is 8, so storage elements are 8 bits wide on this machine.
+Each storage element is of a size in bits given by :ada:`System.Storage_Unit`.
+We've said that on our hypothetical machine :ada:`Storage_Unit` is 8, so storage elements are 8 bits wide on this machine.
 Bytes, in other words.
-Therefore, to get the required size in bits, we have to find a multiple of the two 8-bit bytes (specified by the alignment) that has at least the number of bits we gave in the Size clause.
+Therefore, to get the required size in bits, we have to find a multiple of the two 8-bit bytes (specified by the alignment) that has at least the number of bits we gave in the :ada:`Size` clause.
 Two bytes only provides 16 bits, so that's not big enough, we need at least 24 bits.
 The next multiple of 2 bytes is 4 bytes, providing 32 bits, which is indeed larger than 24.
 Therefore, the